Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Skin patch - One treatment involves a skin patch being worn either on the arm or the upper body.
 It needs to be applied once a day, ideally in the morning.

-• Injections - Testosterone can be directly injected into the muscles, which are then absorbed into the bloodstream.
+• Injections - Testosterone can be directly injected into the muscles, which are absorbed into the bloodstream.

 Benefits